-Every Saturday, The Savvy Screener’s Boomer Box is counting down “The 50 Greatest Television Episodes of the 1960s,” as researched and written by Todd M. Pence.
+Every Saturday, The Savvy Screener’s Boomer Box is counting down “The 50 Greatest Television Episodes of the 1960s,” in reverse chronological order, as researched and written by Todd M. Pence.
 (This series ran originally in the Classic 1960’s TV Facebook group.)

 March 1969 saw the airing of the TV movie Then Came Bronson, starring Michael Parks as newspaper reporter James Bronson.
 After his best friend commits suicide, Bronson becomes disillusioned with his life and career, hops on the back of his Harley-Davidson motorcycle, and becomes the latest and most modern example of the “wandering man” television lead, travelling across the country to use his “with-it” philosophy to solve the problems of the people he meets along the way.